|The pallasites are a class of stony–iron meteorite.|

 6. Regmaglypt texture/thumbprints

 When the surface of the meteorite begins to melt during entry into the atmosphere, some areas of the meteorites are eroded by the melting more than others, almost like someone is taking little scoops of material out.
 This leaves a bunch of small dents in the surface of the rock, making it look like someone put thumbprints into clay.
 The surface of most meteorite samples have these thumbprints called “regmaglypts,” which can vary in size from less than a centimeter up to as much as 10 centimeters.
 Does your sample have Regmaglypt texture/thumbprints?
 If so, you have a meteorite.

 Most meteorites won’t leave a streak, but the surfaces of some meteorites might leave a reddish streak if they have been oxidized (rusted).
 If you drag your sample across this “streak plate,” and it leaves a red/orange line, then the sample is probably a common mineral on the Earth called hematite.
 If the sample is magnetic and leaves a black or gray streak, then it might be the common terrestrial iron-oxide mineral called magnetite.
 Does your sample cause a streak on a “streak plate?”
 If not, you may have a meteorite.

-The above post is reprinted from Materials provided by NASA’s Dawn Mission.
+The above story is based on Materials provided by NASA’s Dawn Mission.